mikeysan/resync-fork/README.md

 ### Requirements:
 - You will need to edit the code to change some hardcoded variables.
 For example:
     - TODO: Set variables to GitHub username
-    - TODO: Set default directory path
+    - TODO: Change working directory

 - Running the scripts takes two arguments:
     - 1. The remote user account,